 Florida International University Assistant Professor of Art + Art History, Fereshteh Toosi, was recently published in the Miami Herald.
 In her op-ed piece, Toosi discusses the ecological environmental of Miami and the benefits of human interaction with their natural surroundings.

-Her in new project, “Oracle in the Trees”, Toosi guides participants through a local, pine habitat fostering intimate encounters with the natural landscape.
+In her new project, “Oracle in the Trees”, Toosi guides participants through a local, pine habitat fostering intimate encounters with the natural landscape.
 Drawing inspiration from Hafez, a 14th-century Persian mystic and poet, she initiates a dialogue between participants and the local environmental; a mutual healing therapy for the ecological climate and self-care.

 Read the full article on the Miami Herald, here.